fractastical/ar/notes/dynamic.md

     The solution to this is to use `(dynamic print print)` and now every time a function calls `print`, it will use whichever `print` is defined in the current namespace, rather than the original namespace.

- 3. Changing a parameter affects all namespaces, but changing a dynamic variable affects only the current namespace.
-I'll illustrate with an
-    example:

-        ;; foo.arc
-        (implicit qux   5)
-        (dynamic  corge 5)

-        ;; bar.arc
-        (import foo)

-        (prn qux)   -> this prints 5
-        (prn corge) -> this prints 5

-        (= qux   10) -> qux is now 10 in every namespace
-        (= corge 10) -> corge is now 10 only in bar.arc's namespace

-    Thus, parameters are useful if you wish to supply options that affect the behavior of your program, or if you wish to thread a value through many functions but don't want to have to pass an argument explicitly.

-    On the other hand, dynamic variables are useful if you wish for a variable to obtain it's value from the current namespace, rather than the namespace that it was defined in.